BadrikeshPrusty/dwm/README.md

 1. activetagindicatorbar: To display rectangle on the tags if a window is opened on that tag.
 2. actualfullscreen: To toggle fullscreen for a window without changing to monocle layout with a key-binding.
 3. attachasideandbelow: To open a newly spawned window in stack area instead of master and also to spawn new window below the currently stack window instead of top.
-4. cfacts: To add ability to resize stacked windows.
+4. cfacts-vanitygaps: To add all the layouts, resize stack windows, inner and outer gaps.
-5. cfacts_bottomstack: To add a buttomstack(wide) layout with stacked windows resize capability.
-6. cool-autostart: To autostart the applications on startup.
+5. cool-autostart: To autostart the applications on startup.
-7. cyclelayouts: To cycle through all the layouts with a key-binding.
+6. cyclelayouts: To cycle through all the layouts with a key-binding.
-8. ewmhtags: To add a workspace like feature to tags so that other panels such as polybar can be used instead of inbuilt-panel.
-9. fancybar: To display all the opened window names on the panel.
-10. fixborders: To make the transparent borders of a window opaque for better visibility.
+7. fixborders: To make the transparent borders of a window opaque for better visibility.
-11. focusonnetactive: To add switch between windows from rofi menu.
+8. focusonnetactive: To add switch between windows from rofi menu.
-12. pertag: For not to change the layout and config of other tags(workspaces) if changed on current.
+9. pertag: For not to change the layout and config of other tags(workspaces) if changed on current.
-13. restartsig: To restart dwm on the fly with a key-binding.
+10. restartsig: To restart dwm on the fly with a key-binding.
-14. systray: To add systray capability on the panel.
+11. systray: To add systray capability on the panel.
-15. uselessgap: To add empty gaps between the windows.

 Dependencies: